HOME-LIFE

 "I wish I could spend more time at the supermarket," said no one ever!
 With our days jam-packed, we have more things to attend to than spending our precious time in the shops.

-When buying food in bulk, there are, however, a few things you should consider to keep the food at its optimal quality and freshness.
+When buying in bulk, there are, however, a few things you should consider to keep the food at its optimal quality and freshness, especially if you want to store your bulk foods for several years to maintain their quality and longevity.

 Clean, Dry, Cool, and Dark